I want to tell you a story about why marketing matters. Or why it matters to me, at least.

-Great communication is critical.
+In all of this, great communication is critical.
 It’s critical to creating alignment.
-It’s critical to building engagement, with employees and with customers.
+It’s critical to building engagement with employees and with customers.

 But clear, intentional communication is really critical because—let’s be honest—people don’t care about “alignment” or “engagement.”
 That’s jargon.
 None of it matters.
 What people do care about is feeling and knowing that they are important, that they have value.
 They need to feel—to know—that they’re respected, safe, even loved.

-People who hear that and know that and believe it will reward you with their best work.
+Because people who hear and know and believe that will reward you with their best work.
 They’ll make you better.
 They’ll be the reason customers want to do business with you.
 You can call that “engagement” if you like, but please understand, engagement is not something you create in your employees—it’s what employees reward you with when you’ve earned their trust and respect and love.

 And on the outside, the same goes for your customers.
 They need to hear that they matter to you, too.
 And they need to see it in the way they’re treated.

 That means telling them through communication.
 It means showing them through actions.
 It means consistent reminders, no matter where or how or with whom they interact.
-Like a parent giving hugs at home or encouraging on the ball field or putting little notes into lunches, you need to surround your customers with messages that make it clear what they mean to you.
+You need to surround your customers with messages that make it clear what they mean to you.
 That all tell the same story, whether it’s words or pictures or experiences.

 All of this—creating an awesome experience on the inside that powers an exceptional experience on the outside, a full customer experience ecosystem—that’s what marketing should be.
 That’s what branding should be.